Periodic Signals in Binary Microlensing Events: The standard system

-To diagnose the precipitous drop in the detection rates for $b<0.2$, we examine the trajectory and the corresponding residual lightcurve curves of an event with $b=0.1$ (see Fig. \ref{fig:b01map}).
+To diagnose the precipitous drop in the detection rates for $b<0.2$, we examine the trajectory and the corresponding residual light curve curves of an event with $b=0.1$ (see Fig. \ref{fig:b01map}).

-The problem arises because the overall shape of the residual curve shows a single strong high-frequency oscillation near the peak of the microlensing event.
-Relating the residual curve to the trajectory, we can see that it is due to the crossing of the red region between the two binary companions.
-Because of its relatively large amplitude, this high-frequency feature dominates our timing analysis and since it is never repeated no significant period is detected in the data.
+The problem arises because the overall shape of the residual curve (lower panel of Fig. \ref{fig:b01map}) shows a single strong high-frequency oscillation near the peak of the microlensing event.
+By relating the residual curve to the trajectory (upper panel of Fig. \ref{fig:b01map}), we can see that it is due to the crossing of the red region between the two binary companions.
+Because of its relatively large amplitude, this high-frequency feature dominates our timing analysis and no significant period is detected in the data since it is never repeated .

-A simple way of dealing with this issue is to simply remove the high-frequency part of the lightcurve so that the global low-frequency signal in given more weight in the timing analysis.
-To determine which part of the lightcurve to remove, we estimated the average radius of the red region to be $\sim 0.2 \re$, and removed the corresponding portion of the lightcurve, i.e. the region with the overall magnification higher than $A_{\rm SL}(0.2)\approx 5$, where $A_{\rm SL }$ is given by Eq. (\ref{eq:amp}).
+A simple way of dealing with this issue is to simply remove the high-frequency part of the light curve so that the global low-frequency signal is given more weight in the timing analysis.
+To determine which part of the light curve to remove, we estimated the average radius of the red region to be $\sim 0.2 \re$, and removed the corresponding portion of the light curve, i.e. the region with the overall magnification higher than $A_{\rm SL}(0.2)\approx 5$, where $A_{\rm SL }$ is given by Eq. (\ref{eq:amp}).
 The detection rates with and without this modification to the timing analysis are shown in Fig. \ref{fig:newstd}.
 Cutting out high magnification points appears to be highly effective; it restores the period detection rate to near 100\% and raises the correct detection rate to at worst $50\%$ (Fig. \ref{fig:newstd}(a)).
-Our investigation of other systems (\S\ref{sec:othersys}) showed that his high-frequency signal contamination during close-approach events appears to be an universal problem.
+Our investigation of other systems (Section \ref{sec:othersys}) showed that his high-frequency signal contamination during close-approach events appears to be an universal problem.
 Thus, any results we show from this point on include this step in the timing analysis.